a3ry0/spanish-course-evaluation/README.md

 This repository contains the code for a course evaluation microservice a Spanish learning program.
 Microservice A is a course evaluation service that loads a list of previous student evaluations for each course level category.
 The evaluations are displayed as a scrollable pop-up tab on the corresponding course page.

-# How to Programmatically REQUEST Data from the Microservice
+# How to REQUEST Data from the Microservice

 To request evaluation data for a given course level, make an HTTP GET request to the following endpoint: GET http://localhost:3000/api/evaluations/:level
 Replace `:level` with one of the course levels: `beginner`, `intermediate`, or `advanced`.